Egg Freezing/ Oocyte Cyropreservation

 Creating a Family has resources on social egg freezing and egg freezing for cancer patients.
 A few we think you will find particularly helpful are:

-- Egg Freezing for Fertility Preservation and Egg Donation (1 hr radio interview with experts)
+- Egg Freezing for Fertility Preservation and Egg Donation (1 hr radio interview)

-- Should You Freeze Your Eggs if You’re Not Ready to Have Kids? (blog)
+- Should You Freeze Your Eggs if You’re Not Ready to Have Kids? (blog post)

 - Preserving Fertility With Cancer: Should you?
 Can you?
 How to pay for it?
-(1 hr radio interview with experts)
+(1 hr radio interview)

 More Creating a Family radio interviews with experts, videos, blogs, fact sheets, and Q and A’s with Experts on egg freezing can be found at the icons below.Source: Creating a Family shows below Image credit: Mike Nelson